Department of Chemistry

-The NSF Scholarships in Science, Technology, Engineering, and Mathematics (S-STEM) program supports the retention and graduation of high-achieving students from Baltimore City and surrounding counties who have demonstrated financial need as indicated by having Pell Grant Eligibility.
+The NSF Scholarships in Science, Technology, Engineering, and Mathematics (S-STEM) program supports the retention and graduation of high-achieving students.

-The award will be up to $6000 a year and will be renewable for years 2-4 if you maintain good academic standing.
+The award will be up to $6000 a year based on need and renewable for years 2-4 if you maintain good academic standing.

-The program is eligible for Baltimore area freshmen who pursue degrees in biology, chemistry, mathematics, and physics.
-The minimum GPA is 3.2/4.0 and four years of high school math and science.
-Students must obtain Pell grant eligibility to receive an award.
+The program is eligible for freshmen pursuing biology, chemistry, mathematics, and physics degrees.
+The minimum GPA is 3.2/4.0, and four years of high school math and science.

 In addition to receiving a scholarship, the S-STEM scholars will experience a holistic approach to persistence through building and maintaining self-efficacy and science identity while instilling the value of STEM careers in their home communities.
 Scholars will receive: